Lovelyyoyo8/MyLeetcode/README.md

-Try to do a Leetcode every weekday!
+Try to do a Leetcode if I have time!
 It's good to collect them and summarize them in one place.